SamBkamp/Crackme_reversals/password_login/README.md

 After this loop ends, we head to the main check of the program where it seems to call begin() and end().
 At this point I struggled to find my input string in the code.
 I went back to the main function and tried to track down its life there.
 I am not sure if this is compiler optimisation, intentional obfuscation or just how cpp/gpp deals with strings but I was unable to find where in memory my string even was.
 The program seemed to call both the << operator and getline() in the main function.
 I wrote my own cpp program to disassemble and take a closer look.

 After compiling and looking at the assembly code it hit me like a train, I was treating my string  like a c string (a null-terminated byte array).
-It's no wonder I couldn't find the text I was inputting as its in a class and not in memory directly like it might be in C. an extremely silly mistake.
+It's no wonder I couldn't find the text, it was stored in a class structure and not in memory directly like it might be in C. an extremely silly mistake.

 Using `p (char *)$rbp-0x30+0x10`, we can see the string at that address.
 We get -0x30 from the offset pointed to by the assembler in the main function and +0x10 is the offset where the raw characters are actually stored (I found this out by examining the compiled cpp code I wrote with debugging symbols).
 We can see that our string in the main function is stored at $rbp-0x30 and $rbp-0x50